samrith-s/kanedama/README.md

  1. Find the **average amount of positive transactions** for the **6 months** prior to the *most recent transaction*.
 To clarify, the formula is:
  Sum of positive transactions / Number of positive transactions
  2. Find the **Min** and **Max** balance of the *test user* accounts whole history (all accounts aggregated!)
- 3. Check if each user have at least **3 years of transaction history** between the oldest and the most recent transaction
+ 3. Check if the user have at least **3 years of transaction history** between the oldest and the most recent transaction (all accounts aggregated!)

 ## API